Spousal Support and Alimony: U.S. Legal Standards and Types

 | Transitional | 1–3 years | Elapsed term, remarriage | State statute | No — used in shorter marriages |

-| Permanent/Indefinite | Open-ended | Remarriage, cohabitation (in 27 states), death | UMDA §308; long-marriage doctrine | Yes — primary form |
+| Permanent/Indefinite | Open-ended | Remarriage, cohabitation (in 27 states), death; subject to modification if recipient's Social Security income increases due to Social Security Fairness Act of 2023 repeal of WEP/GPO | UMDA §308; long-marriage doctrine | Yes — primary form |

 | Jurisdiction Type | Uses Formula? | Fault Considered? | Representative Statute |